-The Director of Residence Life has overall supervisory responsibility for campus residences and works closely with the Director of Public Safety and the staff within the Facilities Office to assure safety.
-The Director and Resident Directors, develops and implements residence life policies and procedures, and programming objectives.
+The Executive Director of Residence Life has overall supervisory responsibility for campus residences and works closely with the Director of Public Safety and the staff within the Facilities Office to assure safety.
+Full-time professional staff members, include Area Coordinators and Graduate Hall Directors, work with the EDRL to develop and implement residence life policies, procedures and programming objectives.
 The Office of Residence Life is located in Veronica Hall and can be reached at 610-796-8320.